Introduction

 Status and Support

 The author uses Crymap for all personal email.
 It is known to work well in this use case.
-But this is naturally a fairly small amount of experience; in particular, Crymap has only seen day-to-day use in conjunction with OpenSMTPD and Thunderbird.
+But this is naturally a fairly small amount of experience; in particular, Crymap has only seen day-to-day use in conjunction with Thunderbird and FairEmail.

 Crymap is currently maintained by its author alone.
 I am motivated to address bugs, but feature requests are unlikely to be accepted unless they offer substantial benefits to security or very common use cases.
 I will try to answer questions but cannot make commitments.